FAQs & Key Policies

 1. Who studies abroad at Bates?

 Everyone studies abroad.
 We don’t mean “everyone” literally; we mean the full range of students, majors, interests, and backgrounds at Bates – physics majors and French majors, varsity team members and non-members, students involved in extra-curricular activities and students uninvolved in them, students with lots of travel experience and family resources, and students with minimal family resources and no prior international experience.
-You can find more information on our It’s For Everyone web page.

 2. Where can I study?